 (2.4) Reporting of Results:

 (2.4.1) Manufacturers shall submit a report of the results of all testing conducted pursuant to section (l)(2) to the Executive Officer for review.
 This report shall identify the method used to induce a malfunction in each diagnostic, the MIL illumination status, and the fault code(s) stored.
 The report shall also include all the information described in section (l)(2.4.2).
+For reports submitted on or after January 1, 2027, the manufacturer shall submit the information using CARB form ECCD/OBD-128 “HD OBD PEVE L2 Template,” August 2023, incorporated by reference.

 * * * *